 How to Follow Up a Coconut Oil Face Mask to Prevent Breakout

 As I said, coconut oil makes me break out.
 It may not make you break out, everyone’s skin is different.
-However, you can follow up with my steam method below to get even more benefits and refresh your skin after a mask treatment.
+However, you can follow up with my steam method below after any one of these coconut oil beauty recipes to get even more benefits and refresh your skin after a mask treatment.

 Have a clean white washcloth handy when you’re preparing your mask.
 Soak it in the hottest water you can manage then place the rag directly on your face.
 This will help to open your pores and steam out everything that may have been left behind.
 Allow the washcloth to sit on your face till it’s cooled down.
 Then, use the washcloth to wipe off any excess oil and ingredients that may be left behind.

 The hot water may tend to dry out your face however it shouldn’t since you just used an oil mask and some remnants will penetrate your skin and be left behind.
-If not, you can use a healthier oil to moisturise like jojoba or argan oil.
-These are my favourite oils to use as a face moisturiser since jojoba oil is as close to our face’s own sebum that it produces.
+If not, you can use a healthier oil to moisturize like jojoba or argan oil.
+These are my favorite oils to use as a face moisturizer since jojoba oil is as close to our face’s own sebum that it produces.
 Good quality argan oil is high in Vitamin E and fatty acids which are excellent for hydrating your skin and boosting collagen production.

 One spray is all you need to massage into your face and neck for lasting hydration.

 I hope you’ll love these face masks as much as I do!
+If you love these DIY face masks then you’ll also love this list of bentonite clay masks to try.
 Leave comments or questions below and do share this post with your friends.